rmoesw01/Climateers/README.md

 <br><br>

 ## Topics, Models, & Analyses
-We explored several different phenomena and questions for our models to answer:
+We explored several different phenomena and questions for our models to answer.
+You can view the models and their brief explanations on our [deployed page](https://rmoesw01.github.io/Climateers/), while this README has more in-depth, technical information and analyses.

 ![screenshot](/images/screenshots/screenshot1.png)
 _Figure 2: One example of our several interactive visualizations._